2026 maintenance playbook

 5. Security patching cadence

-Security updates follow a risk-based cadence, not a monthly guess.
+Security updates follow a risk-based cadence with immediate triage for critical CVEs.
 Critical vulnerabilities should be triaged immediately.

 Monitoring dashboard with service and uptime metrics